 Just as Lawrence acquired a taste for fashion by observing the work of his father Leo, Lance Stroll shares a love of the sport with his father.
 Motorsport is one of the most expensive sports categories that exist due to the cost of your labor and materials.
 Consequently, it is necessary to have financial support in the athletes’ careers, making it impossible for drivers without investments to enter from the basic categories to the highest.
 Possessing a fortune stemming from his textile business, Lawrence Stroll was one of his son’s supporters on his way into the sport.

 Lawrence Stroll at the Ferrari challenge with his children.

 The training of a driver requires investment and athletic performance.
 In this case, it does not matter if the sponsorship comes from your family or not.
-A talented driver without a good investment cannot help the team’s budget, and an athlete without aptitude does not achieve impressive results that translate into financial gains for the team.
+A talented driver without a good investment cannot help the team’s budget.
+An athlete without aptitude does not achieve impressive results that translate into financial gains for the team.
 With these obstacles, it is almost impossible for a driver to reach the top category of world motorsport with only financial and frustrating performance.
 Athletes like this usually abandon their careers in lower stages, such as karting.
-Also, according to Nuno Sousa Pinto, sports director, the FIA itself made it even more difficult for drivers whose performances would not justify investments in their careers (the famous pay drivers): from 2016, to enter Formula One, they would have to score 40 points in the Super license.
+Besides that, according to Nuno Sousa Pinto (sports director), FIA hampered drivers whose performances would not justify investments in their careers (the famous pay drivers).
+From 2016, to enter Formula One, they would have to score 40 points in the Super license.

 3- Lance and Lawrence: father and son in Formula One